CT-Data-Collaborative/juvenile-arrests/README.md

 [![Build Status](https://travis-ci.org/CT-Data-Collaborative/juvenile-arrests.svg?branch=master)](https://travis-ci.org/CT-Data-Collaborative/juvenile-arrests)

+# Adding a new Dataset #
+Datasets required:
+	* Uniform Crime Reporting Statistics
+	* Table B01001 (Sex by Age) for the same year, 5Y estimates

+Note: Uniform Crime Reporting Statistics for 2017 relies on sex by age population data from 5Y estimate from 2016.

 Juvenile Arrests reports the number and rate of arrests for juveniles under the age of 18, per type of crime.

 Data Source: <https://data.ct.gov/Public-Safety/Uniform-Crime-Reporting-System-Arrests-2015/r6vz-twt4>